Frequently Asked Questions

 For the first time, policymakers will have access to data from across Oregon’s state agencies to inform decisions about how best to support Oregon children and their families.
 Starting in 2001, program data are linked with birth records giving this dataset the power to show the trajectory of children’s well-being from birth through age 18.
 Policymakers will be able to trace the pathways of groups of children and families take through state services and identify where improvements can be made at critical points to better serve them.
 The transparency made possible by OCID will help pinpoint where Oregon has fallen short and will also help build trust in state systems by holding us all accountable to take action.

-OCID will provide data and analyses that enables policymakers, to make better informed decisions about how to most effectively and efficiently improve the well-being of Oregon’s children.
+OCID will provide data and analyses that enable policymakers to make better informed decisions about how to most effectively and efficiently improve the well-being of Oregon’s children.
 The OCID cross-program dataset supports and demonstrates the shared responsibility our state’s agencies have for many of Oregon’s most vulnerable children.
 Better data integration and understanding of population and communities’ needs will assist in collaboration among policymakers and state programs.

 How can OCID be valuable to Oregon communities?